 Arch Linux.
 It’s recommended that you try those out first before diving into anything harder.

 Kali Linux, Redhat, Fedora, Black Arch Linux come to mind, they have a preset of good configurations for security related measures when they are installed.
-They come with pre installed and pre setup software so that you can work on them quickly.
+They come with pre installed software so that you can work on them quickly.
 There are some differences under the /etc/ folder for networking reasons.

 Debian / Ubuntu are the goto options here.
 These are the most popular versions of Linux out there, and the ones supported by